earthly/website/blog/_posts/2021-10-11-bitbucket-ci.md

 internal-links:
  - bitbucket
  - groovy
+excerpt: "Learn how to connect build systems like Jenkins and AWS CodeBuild to Bitbucket and set up continuous integration workflows to automatically test your code before release.
+Alternatively, discover Bitbucket's native CI/CD service, Bitbucket Pipelines, which allows you to define your pipeline in a YAML file and easily integrate it into your project."
 ---
 How do you rapidly deliver new features without delivering bugs at the same rate?
 By running automatic builds and tests on all of your code before it gets into a release.
 And that's exactly what continuous integration is.